SolarNetwork/solarnetwork-node/net.solarnetwork.node.control.camera.ffmpeg/README.md

 # SolarNode Camera Control via FFmpeg

 This SolarNode plugin provides a component that can integrate with [ffmpeg][ffmpeg] to support capturing snapshot images from a video stream.
+The captured images are stored on the local file system.
+The [Storage Service Upload][storge-service-upload] plugin can be used to watch for newly created snapshots and upload them, creating a datum stream that references the uploaded images.

 ![FFmpeg Camera Control settings](docs/solarnode-ffmpeg-camera-settings.png)